Battle of Mohács: Legacy

 Mohács is seen by many Hungarians as the decisive downward turning point in the country's history, a national trauma that persists in the nation's folk memory.
 To indicate magnitude of bad luck at hand, Hungarians still say: "more was lost at Mohács" (Több is veszett Mohácsnál).
 Hungarians view Mohács as marking the end of Hungary as an independent and powerful European nation.

 Whilst Mohács was a decisive loss, it was the aftermath that truly put an end to fully independent Hungary.
 The ensuing two hundred years of near constant warfare between the two empires, Habsburg and Ottoman, turned Hungary into a perpetual battlefield and its territories were split into three parts.
 The countryside was regularly ravaged by armies moving back and forth, in turn devastating the population.
-Only in the 19th century would Hungary reestablish its former boundaries; with full independence from Habsburg rule coming only after the First World War.
+Only in the 19th century would Hungary reestablish its former boundaries, with full independence from Habsburg rule coming only after the First World War.

 The battlefield, beside the village of Sátorhely, became an official national historical memorial site in 1976 on the 450th anniversary of the battle.
 The memorial was designed by architect György Vadász.
 A new reception hall and exhibition building, also designed by Vadász and partially funded by the European Union, was completed in 2011.

-The year of battle of Mohács marks the end of Middle Ages in the Central European historiography.